griffithlab/pVACtools/README.md

                         pVAC-Seq.pl
                         test_data/`

- * Adjust the perl shebang line of each .pl and .sh script in the bin/ folder as needed
+ * Adjust the perl shebang line of each .pl and .sh script in the bin/ folder as needed (should not be neccessary on most systems)
  * Execute(run) pVAC-Seq pipeline by typing the following command and providing necessary inputs :

  	`./pVAC-Seq.pl`